Fcmam5/state-of-dz-swe-2024/website/docs/insights/cloud-and-devops.md

 Some ERP/CRM are bought and/or developed from external providers, then companies may only user their internal engineers to "manage" or just use them, therefor they may not develop that much.

-Other developers mainly use WYSIWYG tools like WinDev, or only build websites with CMS technologies such as WordPress.
+Other developers (Graph below) mainly use WYSIWYG tools like WinDev, or only build websites with CMS technologies such as WordPress.

 ```mermaid
 pie showData